oxwazz/bypass-cors/README.md

 ## Usage

-🎩 If you want to access endpoint that has cors restriction for example `https://cors-restriction.com/users?user_id=1`, simply prepend it with `https://cors-bypass.oxwazz.com/` to make it work seamlessly.
+🎩 If you want to access endpoint that has cors restriction, for example `https://cors-restriction.com/users?user_id=1`, simply prepend it with `https://cors-bypass.oxwazz.com/` to make it work seamlessly.

 like this: